Aragas/Bannerlord.MBOptionScreen/docs/articles/MCMv4/mcmv4.md

 MCMv4 introduces a second type of settings - **_PerSave_**.
 They are stored in the save file itself.
 When MCM is removed, the save file will still be playable.
 Basically, they do not brick the saves.

 ## Included Settings Formats and implementing your own
+> [!WARNING]
+> In MCMv4, the default settings provider is `none`, this means that your settings won't be saved to disk unless you override `Settings.FormatType`!
+>
 **MCMv4** provides ``json`` (``json`` and ``json2`` internally) and ``xml`` file formats.
 You can define your own file formats and take full control of how the settings are saved/loaded by implementing the interface @"MCM.Abstractions.Settings.Formats.ISettingsFormat?text=ISettingsFormat".
 ```csharp